Pverheijen/pythontorust/content/blog/path/002-basic-syntax-and-structure.md

 ---
-title: "Learning Rust as a Pythonista: Basic Syntax and Structure"
+title: "002 Learning Rust as a Pythonista: Basic Syntax and Structure"
 date: 2024-09-27
+description: "Basic syntax and structure in Rust"
+tags: [Rust, Python, syntax, structure]
 ---

 # Learning Rust as a Pythonista: Basic Syntax and Structure